wxsd-sales/video-for-wxcc/README.md

  - Channel Type = Chat
  - Asset Name = Select the WxConnect Asset Name you created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset), 'my_chat_app' in this example
  - Service Level Threshold = 120 (this is an example)
- - And a Description of your choice and your prefered Timezone
+ - And a Description of your choice and your preferred Timezone
 4. Navigate to the Menu **_Queues_** and create a new Queue
 5. Set the following values, and then Click on **_Save_**
   - Name = Chat-queue (this is an example)